Constitution

 7. Concessionary Membership

-7.1 Concessionary membership fee of 50% and no more than 70% of senior membership fee is offered to the following:
+7.1.
+Concessionary membership fee of 50% to 70% of senior membership fee is offered to the following:

-ii.
-Registered disabled members, (Upon submission of documentary evidence to the Hon.
+7.3.
+Registered Disabled Members.
+(Upon submission of documentary evidence to the Hon.
 Membership Secretary).

-iii.
-Full time students between the age of 18 and 21.
-(Upon submission of documentary evidence to the Hon.
+7.4.
+Full time Students between the age of 18 and 21.
+(Upon submission of evidence to the Hon.
 Membership Secretary).

 8. Joint Membership